 In 2012, one of the world’s largest telecom companies introduced a new managed solution with secure services for enterprise customers.
 As customer numbers increased, the company began to struggle with long service delivery times and a continuously rising OPEX: it was taking an average of one month to deliver services to new customers and several working days to make configuration changes.
 Data Ductus was asked to develop a solution that would help the telecom operator stay ahead of competition.
 The provided wanted to:

-- Simplify and reduce the time it took for the customer onboarding process
+- Simplify the customer onboarding process to reduce onboarding times

 - Speed up time to market of new services